Kidswatter/Kidsybot/Configuration-file.md

 ### `[MusicBot]` section

-- `DaysActive`: This is the number of days users should be active to be added in the whitelist automatically.
 - `WhiteListCheck`: Enables / disables the whitelist.
 - `SkipsRequired`: The amount of skips required to skip the song (owners of the bot can override this command).
 - `SkipRatio`: The amount of skips required in percent (0.5 = 50%) to skip the song.
 - `SaveVideos`: Saves all the played songs into the cache.
+When disabled, the bot will delete songs after it has played them to save disk space.
 - `NowPlayingMentions`: The bot will announce and mention the requester when a requested song is played.
 - `AutoSummon`: On start up, if the owner is in a voice channel, join that channel.
 - `UseAutoPlaylist`: Play a random songs when nothing is en-queued.